-The latest figures released by Bridging Trends highlight a series of key findings from the course of 2020.
+The latest figures released by Bridging Trends highlight a series of key findings for 2020.
 Bucking the trend of previous years, there was almost no difference in the share of the market occupied by regulated and unregulated transactions in 2020.
-Regulated transactions accounted for 36% of the market in 2018 and 39% in 2019 – last year climbing to an impressive 49.4%.
+Regulated transactions accounted for 36% of the market in 2018 and 39% in 2019, last year climbing to an impressive 49.4%.

 Average monthly interest rates also fell to record lows during Q4, averaging just 0.72%.
 This is more than a full percentage point lower than the 0.85% peak recorded in Q2, which was followed by a fall to 0.78% in the third quarter.

-Primary applications for bridging loans changed little from previous years, with funding investment purchases once again topping the table for the year as a whole – 22% of all transactions.
-Interestingly, chain break overtook investment purchase in the fourth quarter, accounting for a full 23% of all bridging loans.
-Bridging finance for business purposes came out with an annual market share of 11%, heavy refurbishment also accounted for 11% of all transactions last year and 12% of bridging loans we used for regulated refinance purposes.
+Primary applications for bridging loans changed little from previous years, with funding investment purchases once again topping the table for the year as a whole, accounting for 22% of all transactions.
+Interestingly, chain break overtook investment purchases in the fourth quarter, accounting for a full 23% of all bridging loans.
+Bridging finance for business purposes came out with an annual market share of 11%; heavy refurbishment also accounted for 11% of all transactions last year and 12% of the bridging loans we used for regulated refinance purposes.

 The average loan term in 2020 was 12 months, the same as in 2019.
 The average completion time averaged 50 days, up from 47 days in 2019 and 45 days in 2018.